The countryside is open

 |---|---|---|---|

-The ODZ commission overrides the professional recommendation to refuse nearly half the time.
+The ODZ commission overrides the professional recommendation to refuse in about two-thirds of cases.
 This is on land explicitly designated as outside the development zone — where the presumption should be against development.
-In absolute terms, 2,383 developments were approved in ODZ areas despite the case officer recommending refusal.
+In absolute terms, 1,158 developments were approved in ODZ areas despite the case officer recommending refusal.
+The WDS commission overrides at a slightly higher 69.5% rate, but on three times the volume.

-Sanctioning applications (already-built developments seeking retroactive approval) show an even sharper override pattern:
+Sanctioning applications (already-built developments seeking retroactive approval) show a high override-to-approve share too:

 |---|---|---|---|